 General Engineering Courses

 Engineering Student Success Seminar is a zero credit course that supports engineering students who are enrolled in college algebra or plane trigonometry.
 Students will identify potential barriers to student success and gain access to related campus resources.
 This course will also assist students in developing effective academic skills including, but not limited to the following: time management, organization, learning styles, effective communication, academic planning and goal setting.
-This course will be reserved for first-semester general engineering students in fall, and open to students in the College of Engineering in spring.
+This course will be reserved for first-semester general engineering students in fall, and open to students in the college in spring.